dakourou/tv-shows/README.md

 * Clone this repo
 * Inside the project folder tv-shows run npm i
 * Run npm start
+* In order to run the tests: run npm test

 ## App Details
 The App consists of a Home Page in which the user can see at the banner a carousel of some featured shows and below a list with 6 categories and the top rated shows of them.